natebarton34/ngx-ray/README.md

 ---

-NgX-Ray is a diagnostic and observability tool designed to reveal hidden UI logic inside AngularJS applications — even when the source code isn’t available.
+NgX-Ray is a diagnostic and observability tool designed to reveal hidden UI logic inside AngularJS applications.

 It performs three deep inspections: